 Can Dogs Eat Hummus?

-The short answer is no, dogs should not eat hummus, despite the fact that it can offer some nutritional advantages to them.
+The short answer is no, dogs should not eat hummus, even though it can offer some nutritional advantages to them.
 Chickpeas, one of the main ingredients in hummus, are safe for dogs in small amounts, but can dogs eat hummus with other ingredients like garlic or onion?
-This is due to a number of factors:
+This is due to several factors:

 - Heavy in fat: Hummus is frequently cooked with a lot of oil, which can be too rich for some dogs to manage even though healthy fats are needed for dogs.
 In dogs, consuming too much fat can result in pancreatitis, obesity, and digestive problems.